The 10 Privacy Principles of PIPEDA – Accuracy

 How Accurate?

-Your organization should ensure that personal information is accurate, taking into consideration what the personal information is being used for and also taking into consideration the best interests of the individuals.
+An organization should ensure that personal information is accurate, taking into consideration what the personal information is being used for and also taking into consideration the best interests of the individuals.

-For example, if your organization collects personal information to conduct pre-employment screening, it should ensure that it makes a serious effort to ensure its accuracy.
+For example, if an organization collects personal information to conduct pre-employment screening, it should ensure that it makes a serious effort to ensure its accuracy.
 Not making reasonable strides to ensure the collection of accurate personal information means that an individual’s employment could be at stake.

 Updating Personal Information